CPC40110 Certificate IV in Building and Construction

 *Elective units are subject to change.

-There are strict eligibility rules around this funding, please call and talk to one of our team who can help you identify if you meet these requirements.
+There are strict eligibility rules around this funding, please call and talk to one of skills consultants who can help you identify if you meet these requirements.

-We structure the course to fit in with our students’ busy work schedule so offer the program as an online setting supported by learning materials, templates and fact sheets.
+We structure the course to fit in with our students’ busy work schedule so offer the program as an online setting supported by learning materials.
 You will be provided with a trainer who still works in the industry to assist you work your way through the course.

 Construction Skills Queensland: The cost for this subsidised training is $250.00*